 Give the treat to your pet when he/she sees the scary person, not you.
 This means you need to pay close attention to your furry friend.

 Repeat this until your pet eagerly anticipates seeing the stranger at a distance.
-This means that you might be doing this same thing 10-50 times on day 1, 10-30 times on day 2…whatever it takes to see that tail-wag at the site of the far-away stranger!
+This means that you might be doing this same thing 10-50 times on day 1, 10-30 times on day 2…whatever it takes to see that tail-wag at the sight of the far-away stranger!

 The size of the treat must be the size of a pea to avoid over-feeding your dog.
 You may also need a high value dog treat.